The Certification Process

 The audit calculates what product has been shipped for sale, net after returns, versus product used for promotional purposes, for the life of the release.
 When certifying audio and music video releases, the independent auditor is careful to survey the entire music marketplace.
 An artist's Gold® or Platinum® award represents sales through retail, record clubs, rack jobbers, and all other ancillary markets that legitimately distribute recorded music.
 Once a title’s sales has been audited and verified as having reached requisite levels, a formal certification report is issued and sent to the title's music label.

 We are often asked why we don’t just use sales figures from SoundScan.
 SoundScan measures over-the-counter sales at music retail locations, while the RIAA®'s certification levels are based on unit shipments (minus returns) from manufacturers to a wide range of accounts, including non-retail record clubs, mail order houses, specialty stores, units shipped for Internet fulfillment or direct marketing sales, such as TV-advertised albums.
-Another difference is that SoundScan's archive only begins in 1991, while the RIAA has tracked artists' sales levels for more than 50 years.
+Another difference is that SoundScan's archive only begins in 1991, while the RIAA has tracked artists' sales levels for 55 years.

 The RIAA® certification program is open to member and non-member companies.
 RIAA® certification entitles the authorized record label to purchase official RIAA® award plaques bearing the trademarked RIAA® hologram seal from licensed plaque manufacturers.